Balance unpredictability with a Fixed Income Account from First Hawaiian Bank.

 Add to your investment portfolio and alleviate risk

 As a source of steady income, fixed income investments will take on a larger role during your retirement years when supplemental income is necessary or desired.
-Individuals living on a fixed income often worry that inflation will erode their spending power.
+If you live on a fixed income you might worry that inflation will erode your spending power.
 Knowing you have an additional regular source of income will offset the effects of inflation while giving you greater confidence about your finances.

 Types of fixed income investments include: